geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 You can see from this output that the failure occurred during the test of the planting feature.
 The stack trace indicates the failure occurred on line 24 of testPlantingCopyPlanting.dart.

 If you cannot get the test code to execute successfully even though other developers can, it might be because the tests don't work on the device you've chosen.
-At the time of writing, the tests run successfullyusing the iPhone 15 simulator under iOS 17.5.
+At the time of writing, the tests run successfully using the iPhone 15 simulator under iOS 17.5.

 Here are some important takeaways from this test execution output: